Raymondvonz/CodeWords/W8/readme.md

 **Attempt 2 [Play here](https://raymondvonz.github.io/CodeWords/W8/press/).**

 To choose a random color every time a key is pressed.
 I learned some variables that can be used in the keyPressed function: key and keyCode.
+I really enjoyed this outcome.

 ![](https://github.com/Raymondvonz/CodeWords/blob/master/W8/Press%20random.gif)